 Influence: Architectural and commercial signage in New York City

-Modern: Type style strikes a modern and forthright tone
+Modern: Strikes a contemporary and forthright tone

-Clear/Optimistic: Suggests the energy and exuberance of NYU and NYC
+Clear and Optimistic: Suggests the energy and exuberance of NYU and NYC

 In addition, we are glad to answer your specific questions at email@example.com.